AllenInstitute/ipfx/docs/download_data.rst

 where ``archive_uri`` is the DANDI URL for the Human data, ``file_manifest`` is a pandas.DataFrame of file manifest and ``experiment_metadata`` is a pandas.DataFrame of experiment metadata.
-To obtain the same information for the Mouse data, chnage to `organism="mouse"` in the function argument.
+To obtain the same information for the Mouse data, change to `organism="mouse"` in the function argument.

 You can download data files by directly entering the DANDI's archive_uri in your browser.
 Alternatively, a more powerful option is to install DANDI's command line client: